clojurewerkz/legacy-blog/source/_posts/2014-07-26-metrics-clojure-2-dot-1-1-is-released.markdown

 originally developed by [Steve Losh](http://stevelosh.com/).

-`metrics-clojure` is not a ClojureWerkz project but we help maintain it and consider it to be a very valuable project.
+`metrics-clojure` is not a ClojureWerkz project but we help maintain it and consider it to be a very valuable library.

 ## Changes Between 2.1.0 and 2.1.1